kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 #### Compatibility with Cluster Autoscaler

 The Cluster Autoscaler (CA) presently anticipates uniform allocatable values among nodes within the same NodeGroup, using existing Nodes as templates for newly provisioned Nodes from the same NodeGroup.
-However, with the introduction of NodeResourceHotplug, this assumption may no longer hold true.
+However, with the introduction of In-Place Node Resource Resize, this assumption may no longer hold true.
 If not appropriately addressed, this could cause the Cluster Autoscaler to randomly select a Node from the group and assume identical allocatable values for all upcoming Nodes.
 This could lead to suboptimal decisions, such as repeatedly attempting to provision Nodes for pending Pods that are incompatible, or overlooking potential Nodes that could accommodate such Pods.